ChalmersGU-AI-course/shrdlite-course-project/README-ASTAR.md

 Overview
 ------------------------------------------------

+***OBS, the implementation of Astar has since been changed and the old folder has been removed.
+This README is outdated.***

 The A* implementation is located in the `Astar/` folder.
 The implementation is explained below.

 Compile the typescript file by running `make` in the `Astar` directory.